Elakkiya16/BITSF459_Computer_Vision/Lab7_Task_Sheet.md

 - **💭 Question:**
   What geometric relationship does **F** represent between the two images?
+  🧠 **Mini Analysis:** Run RANSAC with thresholds 0.5, 1.0, and 5.0 pixels.
+What happens to inlier count vs accuracy?

 ## 📷 Stage 4 (60 – 75 min): Pose Explorer